632 Purchasing Card (P-Card) Program

 2. Notification of Changes in Cardholder Employment Status

 There are four (4) changes in the cardholder’s employment status when the cardholder is required to notify the P-Card Compliance Office.
-In each circumstance (listed below in a-d), the Change in Cardholder Status Form must be completed by the cardholder, properly approved, and submitted to the P-Card Compliance Office.
+In each circumstance (listed below in a-d), the Change in Cardholder Status Form must be completed by the cardholder and submitted for proper online approvals.

 In addition to the completion of the Change in Cardholder Status Form, the cardholder and approver are responsible for ensuring all outstanding purchases are coded to the correct Banner Finance indexes and approved.
 The approver must know the physical location of the P-Card files.